Sen. Schmitt to Newsmax: Affording Wars 'Separate Issues'

-When asked by Newsmax whether the United States can afford to front a war in Ukraine, Israel, and potentially Taiwan, Missouri Republican Sen. Eric Schmitt stated that for him, they are "separate issues," as opposed to tying them together via an omnibus bill.
+When asked by Newsmax whether the United States can afford to front a war in Ukraine, Israel, and potentially Taiwan, Sen. Eric Schmitt, R-Mo., stated that for him, they are "separate issues," as opposed to tying them together via an omnibus bill.

 The Missourian goes on to express that, in his view, "each one of these debates are different; they have different realities on the ground; they have different levels of support; they have different likelihoods of success."